lena-schwert/Forecasting_Simulation/Forecasting_Simulation_Exam_Recap.md

 ![fa12d8f2](fa12d8f2-5236415.png)

-+ the drift term introduce a deterministic trend, $\vartheta t$ in the expected value in random walk with drift model -> so we observe a random walk with a slope!
++ the drift term introduce a deterministic trend, $\vartheta$ in the expected value in random walk with drift model -> so we observe a random walk with a slope!
   + both random walk with/without drift have autocovariance that depends on time, $t\sigma^2$ -> as time increases, deviates more from the mean (dashed line in the graph)
++ The **variance of the random walk with/without drift increases without bound** as it increases as $t$ increases -> so only suitable for short term predictions
++ autocovariance function of a random walk with/without drift **depends on the particular time values, $t$ and $t+k$,** but **not on the lag** -> weakly stationarity
++ The deterministic part of the model will dominate the stochastic component (come from the white noise) over the long run because the deterministic trend, $\vartheta$  is proportional to $t$; the stochastic trend depends only on the $\sigma$ which is in proportion to the $\sqrt{t}$

 #### Code Snippets